fredcallaway/graphs-in-space/writing/nunotes.md

 - competitive queeuing
     - competition among chunks

-- use complete generalization
-- ngram compare size of training set to real life
-- probgraph

-- chunkedness for all pairs not just actual chunks..

 - should generalization occur after trying normal chunkiness?
 - how to combine the two measures

-# TODO
-- complete scrambling
-- perplexity?
-- correct for smoothing using clean up ala Plate
-- generalization not 0 - 1

-# Abstract
-"we used a modified BLEU score" vague, but clear that it's been implemented